On Being A Peacetime U.S. Navy Corpsman

 I cried.
 We all cried and hugged each other and cheered loudly as the pink baby was whisked away past us in an incubator to another part of the hospital.
 We all watched as our efforts for the past two months were well worth it but sad too because mother was then also being prepared for the morgue.

-But WE DID IT!
+WE DID IT!
 WE had all helped to give birth to a healthy baby into the world!
-And he was OUR BABY!

 Working in the M.I.C.U. of Camp Pendleton Naval Hospital at my first job in the navy was tough!
 Almost all "newbie" Hospital Corpsmen had to work on the "bedpan wards" of the hospital first.
 The general med wards.